Adron/adron.github.io/_working/contents/articles/thrashing-code-metal-monday-09-18-2017/index.md

 <span class="more"></span>

 First off is ***Unleash the Archers***.
-I've posted them once before but they've ended up, deservingly, back on my playlist a lot.
+I've posted some of their material once before but they've ended up, deservingly, back on my playlist a lot.
 The band - ALL OF THE BAND - are amazing musicians.

 <div class="image float-right">
   <iframe src="https://open.spotify.com/embed/track/2SSjG3f820oZL5zd43RzTi" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>